This article describes how you can configure Cloud Identity or Google Workspace to use Active Directory as IdP and authoritative source.

 - These groups, along with their member lists, are replicated across the forest.
 They can therefore be referenced in other domains and can include not only users and other universal groups but also global groups from all domains.

 If your Active Directory forest contains only a single domain, you can synchronize all three types of security groups by using Cloud Directory Sync.
-If your Active Directory forest uses more than one domain, the type of a group determines whether and how it can be synchronized to Cloud Identity or G Suite.
+If your Active Directory forest uses more than one domain, the type of a group determines whether and how it can be synchronized to Cloud Identity or Google Workspace.

 Because universal groups are fully replicated across the forest, they don't have this restriction.
 A single Cloud Directory Sync instance can synchronize universal groups from multiple domains.

-Before concluding that you need multiple Cloud Directory Sync instances to synchronize multiple Active Directory domains to Cloud Identity or G Suite, keep in mind that not all groups might need to be synchronized.
+Before concluding that you need multiple Cloud Directory Sync instances to synchronize multiple Active Directory domains to Cloud Identity or Google Workspace, keep in mind that not all groups might need to be synchronized.
 For this reason, it's worthwhile to look at how different types of security groups are typically used across your Active Directory forest.

 Usage of security groups in Active Directory